Passive Acoustic-based Composite Indices for Reef Health Monitoring in Noisy Tropical waters: Data collection

 \subsection{Acoustic recorder deployment}

-Ten sites were identified for ambient noise data collection within shallow water coral reef areas, listed in Table~\ref{table:sites_days} along with the duration data-collection at each site.
+Ten sites were identified for ambient noise data collection within shallow water coral reef areas, listed in Table~\ref{table:sites_days} along with the duration of data-collection at each site.
 The site locations, labeled in Fig.~\ref{fig:googlemap}, cover a large part of the Singapore Strait.
 For each deployment, two divers installed the anchoring bracket and secured the passive recorder into the mounting structure.
 We completed most of the deployments over $\sim$2 years, starting from June 2019 to August 2021.
 Each site had $3-5$ deployments, with each deployment lasting approximately 1 month.
 Photos in Fig.~\ref{fig:deployment_photos} depict the deployment procedure.
 Deployments scheduled between April-June 2020 were interrupted due to COVID-19 pandemic response measures in Singapore.
 The recorder captured continuous acoustic pressure data in the form of 5-minute WAV files, each storing one channel audio sampled at $96$~kHz with $16$-bit resolution.